ga4gh/va-spec/docs/source/quick-start.rst

 ``PREREQUISITES``: `Introduction <https://va-ga4gh.readthedocs.io/en/latest/introduction.html>`_

-This document provide links to resources for accessing and contributing to these models in thh VA-Spec ecosystem, and a decision tree to help newcomers engage with the VA-Spec at the appropriate level for their data and use case.

-Models and Links
-################

 `VA Standard Profile schema <https://github.com/ga4gh/va-spec/tree/1.x/schema/profiles/json>`_ represent the final output of modeling efforts that unfold across a stack of dependent models and specifications, as depicted below and described in detail in the `Introduction <https://va-ga4gh.readthedocs.io/en/stable/introduction.html#va-standards-development-and-dependencies>`_.

 It is **critical that developers understand these models and their dependencies** before beginning to use or contribute to the VA-Spec.

 .. _va-model-dependencies: